 |Home About Richard Press Reviews News Listen and Play Discography My Story Interviews Friends Order Online Contact||

-WHAT THE PRESS THOUGHT"Over the three parts (movements), the music just got better and better.
+"Over the three parts (movements), the music just got better and better.
 Charlton's clear, effective and beautiful tonal writing shows just how much Australian music has moved on from atonalism and serialism, and how much more accessible it is because of that.
 This was the most lyrical and interesting piece of the night."

 Rob Kennedy, CityNews.com.au - review of Imaginations concert, Matt Withers & Acacia Quartet.
 18 August 2018, Margaret Whitlam Pavillion, National Arboretum, Canberra.